Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

 \begin{lemma} Under the assumptions of Lemma \ref{lem;same-DS}, the tree $T$ is its own tree of cylinders for co-elementarity.
 More precisely, let $(G, \calP)$ be a relatively hyperbolic group, and $T$ be a $(G,\calP)$ tree with infinite edge stabilizers.
 The following are equivalent. \begin{enumerate}[(i)] \item The tree $T$ is isomorphic to its tree of cylinders for co-elementarity. \item $T$ is bipartite with all black vertex stabilizer being maximal elementary, black vertices in different orbits have non-conjugated stabilizers, all white vertex stabilizer being non-elementary. \item $(G,\calP_T)$ is relatively hyperbolic, and $T$ is essentially peripheral for $\calP_T$, with non-elementary white vertex stabilizers, and black vertices in different orbits have non-conjugated stabilizers. \end{enumerate} \end{lemma}

-\begin{proof} Since $T$ satisfies $(ii)$, by the assumption (\ref{it:rigids}) of Propostion \ref{prop:jsj-charac-1}, we only need to prove the stated equivalence.
+\begin{proof} Since $T$ satisfies $(ii)$, by the assumption (\ref{it:rigids}) of Proposition \ref{prop:jsj-charac-1}, we only need to prove the stated equivalence.
 The vertices in $V_2$ in the tree of cylinders are the vertices of $T$ belonging to at least two different cylinders, so their stabilizers are not elementary.

 Lemma \ref{lem;group_of_cyl} ensures that vertices in $V_1$ have maximal elementary stabilizers.
 If two vertices in $V_1$ have the same stabilizer, they correspond to the same cylinder, hence are equal.
 This shows that $(i)\implies (ii)$.
 For $(ii)\implies (iii)$, note that $\calP_T$ is obtained from $\calP$ by adding maximal cyclic groups that are not parabolic.
-The relative hyperbolicity is thus preserved (see \cite[Corollary 1.7]{Osin_ESBG}, or \cite[Lemma 4.4]{Dah_CoC}).
+The relative hyperbolicity is thus preserved (see \cite[Corollary 1.7]{Osin_ESBG}, or \cite[Lemma 4.4]{Dah_CoC}.)
 The tree is essentially peripheral for $\calP_T$ by Lemma \ref{lem;carac_ess_periph}.

 Finally, let us prove $(iii)\implies (i)$.
 It suffices to show that the cylinders of $T$ are exactly the stars of the black vertices.
 Consider two different edges adjacent to a white vertex $v_w$, and assume their stabilizers co-elementary.
 Their black vertices $v_{b_1}, v_{b_2}$ have co-elementary stabilizers $E_1, E_2$.
 These groups are in $\calP_T$ because $T$ is essentially peripheral.
 But since $(G,\calP_T)$ is relatively hyperbolic, these groups must be equal.
-The two edges are therefore in the same orbit and images of one another by an element $g$ normalizing $E=E_1=E_2$, therefore in $E$ by relative hyperbolicity, since it stabilizes the unique horoball stabilized by $E$ in the space of Definition \ref{def;RHG}.
+The two edges are therefore in the same orbit and images of one another by an element $g$ normalizing $E=E_1=E_2$, which is therefore in $E$ by almost malnormality of peripheral subgroups (Proposition \ref{prop;parab_own_norm}).
 We get that $g$ fixes $v_{b_1}$, hence $v_{b_1}=v_{b_2}$ and both edges are equal.
 The claim follows.

 \end{proof}